csgs-mcgill/constitution/constitution.md

-# Constitution
-Constitution of the Computer Science Graduate Society
+# Constitution of the Computer Science Graduate Society

 ## Article I — Name
 The name of this organization shall be (include acronym): Computer Science Graduate Society (CSGS)